-The 21 students represent four schools and 12 fields of study.
-Fifteen participants are students in the UAB Honors College, and two of the three graduate students are Honors College graduates.
+The 27 students represent seven schools and 15 fields of study; 17 participants are students in the UAB Honors College.

-UAB students have made 12 commitments to action in four of the focus areas:
+The students have made 12 Commitments to Action in four of the focus areas:

 Peace and Human Rights